rsdoiel/skimmer/README.md

 ### Requirements

-skimmer is an experimental.
+skimmer is an experiment.
 The compiled binaries are not necessarily tested.
 To compile from source you need to have git, make, Pandoc, SQLite3 and Go.

 - Git >= 2